chrisben/imgcache.js/README.md

 Todo
 ----
+* Complete ability to remove jQuery library dependency
-* Find a solution for cache invalidation in case an image changes
+* Find a solution for cache invalidation when online in case an image has changed since last cached version
 * When Chrome finally supports canvas.toBlob(), possibly replace download method with new one that draws an Image into a canvas and then retrieves its content using the toBlob() method -- or use [canvas-toBlob.js] (https://github.com/eligrey/canvas-toBlob.js)